As seen in:

 - Graduation date.

 Pro Tip: If you’ve got more than 6 months of professional experience, don’t include your GPA.
 Omit it also if it’s not higher than 3.5.
 It could do you more harm than good.

 These are the basics.

 But sometimes you need a bit more.
-For instance, if you’re writing an entry-level resume with little professional experience, it’s your education section that you should focus on.
+For instance, if you’re writing a resume with no experience, it’s your education section that you should focus on.

 Include details like: